martinit18/bayesian_average/README.md

 ## Refere articles:
 [1] M. Trassinelli and M. Maxton, *A minimalistic and general weighted average for inconsistent data*, in preparation for *Metrologia* \
 [2] D. S. Sivia and J. Skilling, *Data analysis: a Bayesian tutorial*, 2nd ed 2006, Oxford Univ.
 Press

+## Version history

+- 0.2: rearrangement of the average function(s)
+- 0.1.5: First version aviable in github with documentation
+- 0.0.1: First version published in pypi with conservative, jeffreys' and standard weighted averages